-From navigation to photo sharing and everything in between, here is a list of the best travel apps to use backed up by some of our favorite travelers
+From navigation to photo sharing and everything in between, here is a list of the best free apps backed up by some of our favorite travelers

-It’s hard not to find someone holding on to their smartphone these days, so it would only be understandable that with the rise of technology also came the convenience of having everything you need at the palm of your hands.
-Especially when it came to traveling.
-And although perfect planning and proper organization don’t necessarily equate to a perfect trip, it does make all the difference.
+It’s hard not to find someone holding on to their smartphone these days, so it would only be understandable that with the rise of technology also comes the convenience of having everything you need at the palm of your hands.
+Especially when it came to travel.
+And although perfect planning doesn’t necessarily equate to a perfect trip, it makes all the difference.

 Navigation is key whenever it comes to exploring a new city or place, and although getting lost can be fun, nothing beats the comfort of knowing where you’re headed—especially when you need to get your tita that magnet you promised her.
 CityMaps2Go provides downloadable, offline maps and guides to help you get through the most labyrinthine cities without having to worry about killing all your data just to get to the closest Starbucks.